luau-lang/rfcs/docs/syntax-named-function-type-returns.md

 - consistently apply the pattern of named list members, reducing the mental overhead of learners and less technical Luau users
 - provide a single, well-defined location for placing human-readable identifiers usable by LSP inlay types, autofill, and hover tips
-- encourage the colocation of semantic information alongside code to ensure documentation and runtime are updated in concert, and aren't prone to non-local editing mistakes
+- encourage the colocation of semantic information alongside code, to encourage updating documentation and runtime in concert, and discourage non-local editing mistakes
 - improve the legibility of complex type signatures by adding human affordances that would not otherwise be present
 - do all this with minimal extension to the language and perfect backwards compatibility